linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

 author:
   name: Linode
   email: docs@linode.com
 description: 'Linkerd is an ultra lightweight service mesh that offers monitoring, reporting, and encrypted connections between Kubernetes services without disturbing your existing applications.
-It does this by employing proxy sidecars along each instance.'
+It does this by employing proxy sidecars along each instance.
+In this guide, learn how to deploy Linkerd to your Linode Kubernetes Engine cluster.'
 og_description: 'Linkerd is an ultra lightweight service mesh that offers monitoring, reporting, and encrypted connections between Kubernetes services without disturbing your existing applications.
-It does this by employing proxy sidecars along each instance.'
+It does this by employing proxy sidecars along each instance.
+In this guide, learn how to deploy Linkerd to your Linode Kubernetes Engine cluster.'
-keywords: ['kuberenetes','linkerd','container', 'service mesh', 'k8s']
+keywords: ['kubernetes','linkerd','container', 'service mesh', 'k8s']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-11-07
 modified_by: